mbjordan/API-Bin/readme.md

 The back-end of API Bin will be built using Node.js, express.js & MongoDB; so it will be fast.
 The platform will either be Heroku or NodeJitsu, so it will be reliable.

 The entire application will be open-source to promote community.

+---

+If you (an awesome reader) have any ideas or suggestions, please create an issue, or comment on an existing issue.
+Thanks for being awesome!